rept0id/monty-hall-problem/README.md

 ## Special Statistical Cases

 Apart from the classic cases, this implementation also includes two additional cases:
-- The host doesn't reveal any curtain, and the player keeps their chosen curtain.
+- The host doesn't reveal any curtain, and the player keeps the chosen curtain.

   (Host Reveal=0,Player Change=0)

-- The host doesn't reveal any curtain, and the player switches to the other curtain.
+- The host doesn't reveal any curtain, and the player changes to the other curtain.

   (Host Reveal=0,Player Change=1)

 What is common in both cases is that the host doesn't reveal any curtain.

-The result of this, when you run the simulation, is that **if the host doesn't reveal a curtain, the player's chances of winning remain the same whether they change curtains or not**.
+The outcome of this, when you run the simulation, is that **if the host doesn't reveal a curtain, the player's chances of winning remain the same, changing the curtain or not**.

-This differs from the classic game, where the host reveals one of the curtains, and if the player switches curtains, the player's chances of winning are higher.
+This differs from the classic game, where the host reveals one of the curtains, and if the player changes curtain the chances of winning are higher.

+The purpose of all this, is to evaluate that it's the host that by revealing one of the curtains, allows the player to change the propabilities of winning from 1/3 to 2/3 by changing.

 ## Multiprocessing